 - Telecommute.
 Work from home whenever possible.

 - Recycle!
 Place a recycling bin near or under your desk for paper waste.

 - Bring your lunch and utensils to minimize packaging and avoid a drive to a restaurant.

 - BYOM.
 Instead of grabbing the disposable cup, bring a reusable mug or thermos for your coffee.

 Keep Your Office or School Energy Efficient

-- Buy energy efficient products.
-For your next school or office purchase, do a little research to buy the most energy efficient products.
+- Buy energy-efficient products.
+For your next school or office purchase, do your research to buy the most energy-efficient products.
 You’ll save some money too.
 The EPA’s ENERGY STAR page lists numerous approved products, including electronics, office equipment, lighting, and heating and cooling equipment.

 - Air conditioning.
 Keep the temperature on a moderate setting; around 75-78°.
 Where possible, open the windows to reduce air conditioning usage.